Building collapses in Egypt's capital killing 5, injuring 24

 Police cordoned off the area, keeping back the curious and people apparently looking for relatives in the building.
 Workers were seen using bulldozers to clear away debris.

 It was not immediately clear what caused the building's collapse.
-An engineering committee was formed to examine the structural integrity of neighboring buildings, Abdel-Al said.
+An engineering committee was formed to examine the structural integrity of neighbouring buildings, Abdel-Al said.

-Building collapses are not uncommon in Egypt, where shoddy construction is widespread in shantytowns, poor city neighborhoods and rural areas.
+Building collapses are not uncommon in Egypt, where shoddy construction is widespread in shantytowns, poor city neighbourhoods and rural areas.

 With real estate at a premium in big cities like Cairo and the Mediterranean city of Alexandria, developers seeking bigger profits frequently violate building permits.
 Extra floors often are added without proper government permits.